pngwn/svelte-window-variables/readme.md

 > This preprocessor should only be used as a last resort or if you have lost all sense of reason.

 `svelte-window-variables` will attach all component methods to the `window` object (when it exists) to give easy access to private component methods.
-Do no use this unless you have exhausted all other possibilities but if you have to...
+Do not use this unless you have exhausted all other possibilities, but if you have to...

 ## Install it